adreena/MultiAgentTennis/report.md

 ### Conclusion:

-The last experiment acheived higher results faster in fewer episodes, this network has only 2 layers with less nodes and it seems to be the best configuration for this environment, whereas the other network had more layers with larger hidden nodes.
+The last experiment acheived higher results faster in fewer episodes, this network has only 2 layers with less nodes and it seems to be the best configuration for this environment, whereas the other network had more layers with more set of hidden nodes.

 Local networks for this experiments are saved in this repository.